sxmber/javascript-exercises/11_getTheTitles/README.md

 ]
 ```

-Your job is to write a function that takes the array and returns an array of titles:
+Your job is to wrie at function that takes the array and returns an array of titles:

 ```javascript
 getTheTitles(books) // ['Book','Book2']